-The section of the Greenway between the parking lot at Mamaroneck Avenue and Gedney Way is unimproved and currently inaccessible.
+Part of the corridor, the section between the parking lot at Mamaroneck Avenue and Gedney Way, is unimproved and currently inaccessible.
 This section is 0.4 miles long.

-The improved Greenway trail begins at Gedney Way and heads south, adjacent to the DPW facility and residential neighborhoods.
+The part of the corridor that offers a useable, improved trail begins at the intersection of Gedney Way and Pleasant Avenue, where you will find a large brown sign with yellow lettering.
+From Gedney Way, the usable trail heads south, adjacent to the DPW facility and residential neighborhoods.
 The trail is 0.8 miles long between Gedney Way and Ridgeway.
-From Ridgeway to the Scarsdale border, the trail is 0.5 miles long.
+From Ridgeway to the Scarsdale border, the trail is 0.5 miles long, ending at a small swamp.

 Parking and Trail Access